MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/comprehensive-guidance-on-linux-deployment.md

 # Deployment of Microsoft Defender for Endpoint on Linux

 This article provides advanced deployment guidance for Microsoft Defender for Endpoint on Linux.
-You'll get a brief summary of the deployment steps, learn about the system requirements, be guided through the actual deployment steps, and learn how to verify the device has been correctly onboarded.
+You'll get a brief summary of the deployment steps, learn about the system requirements,  then be guided through the actual deployment steps.
+You'll also learn how to verify that the device has been correctly onboarded.

 For information about Microsoft Defender for Endpoint capabilities, see [Advanced Microsoft Defender for Endpoint capabilities](#advanced-microsoft-defender-for-endpoint-capabilities).